-The ASC recognizes and regulates NGX as an exchange for the trading of natural gas, electricity and crude oil contracts (the "Contracts"), exempts NGX from the requirement of obtaining acceptance from the ASC of the form of NGX's current Contracts as exchange contracts and exempts NGX from registration requirements for the contracting parties who enter into NGX's standard form exchange agreement with NGX.
+The ASC recognizes and regulates NGX as an exchange for the trading of natural gas, electricity and crude oil contracts, exempts NGX from the requirement to obtain acceptance from the ASC of the form of NGX's current contracts as exchange contracts and exempts NGX from registration requirements for the contracting parties who enter into NGX's standard form exchange agreement with NGX.
 The ASC also recognizes NGX as a clearing agency for clearing and settlement of natural gas, electricity and crude oil contracts, certain of which constitute exchange contracts, futures contracts or options.
-The terms and conditions of the ASC recognition orders require NGX to comply with certain operating and clearing principles, reporting requirements, notification and other obligations.
+The terms and conditions of the ASC recognition orders require NGX to comply with certain exchange and clearing principles, reporting requirements, notification and other obligations.

-NGX currently operates as an ECM in natural gas, electricity, and other energy sources pursuant to the U.S. CEA, and is also registered as a DCO with the U.S. CFTC.
-In order to operate as an ECM, NGX provided notice to the U.S. CFTC on November 5, 2002.
-As an ECM, NGX must comply with certain legislative requirements for the purpose of trading agreements, contracts, and transactions in exempt commodities that are traded on a principal-to-principal basis on electronic trading facilities between eligible commercial entities.
-The terms and conditions of the U.S. CFTC order of registration of NGX as a DCO include the operation of its clearing system in accordance with certain clearing principles as well as reporting and other obligations.
+NGX currently operates as an ECM pursuant to the CEA, and is registered as a DCO with the CFTC.
+NGX provided notice to the CFTC on November 5, 2002 of its operation as an ECM and has requested an extension to operate as an ECM for a period of one year following the effective date of the Dodd-Frank Act.
+NGX currently intends to replace the ECM status with an alternative status under the Dodd-Frank Act.
+As an ECM, NGX must comply with certain legislative requirements for transactions in exempt commodities that are traded on a principal-to-principal basis by eligible commercial entities.
+The terms and conditions of the U.S. DCO order include the requirement for NGX to operate its clearing system in accordance with certain clearing principles as well as reporting and other obligations.
+NGX currently anticipates DCO regulation expanding under the Dodd-Frank Act.